Chain select (javascript)

 </form>

-The boxes are empty because the javacript fills them.
+The boxes are empty because the javascript fills them.

 javascript